yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Building

-??? example  "Requires a [buildingName] in all cities"
+??? example  "Requires a [buildingFilter] in all cities"
-	Example: "Requires a [Library] in all cities"
+	Example: "Requires a [Culture] in all cities"

 	Applicable to: Building

-??? example  "Requires a [buildingName] in at least [amount] cities"
+??? example  "Requires a [buildingFilter] in at least [amount] cities"
-	Example: "Requires a [Library] in at least [3] cities"
+	Example: "Requires a [Culture] in at least [3] cities"

 	Applicable to: Building